nusenu/ansible-relayor/README.md

   - reduce the number of Tor instances created per IP address
   - disable DirPorts by setting them to 0
   - HINT: choose them wisely and *never* change them again ;)

-* `tor_alpha` boolean
-  * Set to True if you want to run Tor alpha releases.
-  * default: False
-  * This setting is supported on CentOS and Fedora only.

 * `tor_ips`
   * If you want to use only specific IP addresses for Tor.